Student & Family Handbook

 6. Students who are too ill to participate fully in their school day, including PE and recess times, (excluding injuries such as sprains or broken bones).

 If your child will miss school please notify the PJA office by 8:30 am.
 In case of extended absence (more than two days), please contact the school to discuss arrangements for make-up work.
 If a child becomes ill during the school day, school staff will contact a family member.
 Should a family member not be reachable or unable to arrive at school within one hour, staff will contact the emergency contact listed on the student’s health information form.

 If a child needs to receive medication during the school day, parents/guardians must submit a Medication Administration Form.
 All medicine must be in the original bottle with the original label and directions and must be prescribed for that child.
 Please inform the office staff whenever your child is on medication that may affect alertness and participation.
 If your child has a chronic condition which requires monitoring and medication while at school, please contact the office to discuss your child’s condition and needs.

-State law requires administrators and teachers to report cases of suspected child abuse immediately to the Department of Human Services.
+State law requires all school employees to report cases of suspected child abuse immediately to the Department of Human Services.
 This includes suspected abuse occurring at or away from school.